896ma/Black-Jack-Game/README.md

 # JS-App
 A javascript, Html and css BlackJack Game

-We plan to scale by adding AI Opponnents and enabling multiplayer.
+We are going to scale by adding AI Opponnents and enabling multiplayer.